cannelflow/MyFCC/Node-Express/Start-a-Nodejs-Server/10-Time-Server/README.md

-Write a TCP time server!

 Your server should listen to TCP connections on the port provided by the
   first argument to your program.
 For each connection you must write the
   current date & 24 hour time in the format: